 The purpose of this project is to fill this gap in the literature.
-In particular, we intend to conduct secondary analysis on a dataset that was created during a randomized control trial impact evaluation of an unconditional cash transfer program.
+Secondary analysis on a dataset was created during a randomized control trial impact evaluation of an unconditional cash transfer program.
 The initial study evaluated the impacts of cash transfers on economic outcomes (such as expenditure and income) as well as measures of psychological well-being.
-In this secondary analysis, we will explore heterogeneous effects of cash transfers on the elderly, and widows in particular.
+In this secondary analysis, heterogeneous effects of cash transfers on the elderly and widows in particular was explored.
 The purpose of this analysis will be to assess whether cash transfers “work” for the elderly in significantly different ways than they do for younger, and potentially more economically active, recipients.
 We will further link economic impacts to effects on subjective and objective (measured through cortisol levels, a stress hormone) indicators of psychological wellbeing.

 Does being surveyed affect subsequent reports of subjective well-being?